seme4/ssi-consultancy/DeployerDeveloperReview.md

 sameAs Lite is implemented as two [PHP](http://php.net/) libraries, one which implements the core storage management functionality, and one which implements a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) web application.
 These depend upon a number of other libraries and [PHP Composer](https://getcomposer.org/) is used for dependency management.

 It is intended that the core library can be used within other applications, outwith the REST web application.
 Originally the core library could be used as-is with [SQLite](http://www.sqlite.org/) but the core library currently only supports [MySQL](http://www.mysql.com).
-There is a desire to make it database agnostic, but without degrading performance.
+There is a desire to make sameAs Lite database agnostic, but without degrading performance.

-A key non-functional requirement of the core library is that performance must be very good.
-As a result, a significant amount of performance analysis has been done with the core library on a variety of machines.
-Sample data for which the performance of the core library is known are available.

-There are a small set of PHP unit tests.
-A goal is for the core library to be supported by a comprehensive suite of tests, though it has proved time consuming to write effective tests.

 ### About this document